 For an inaugural competition, last year’s AtmoCup was pretty successfull overall with North Carolina State scoring points at the buzzer to top Colorado State and take home the grand prize.

 After the NCSU and CSU finishes of 59 and 58 points respectively, University of Albany won the (imaginary) bronze medal with 49 points.
 Then came the steep drop-off with 4th place Penn State scoring 33 points, and 5th place Oklahoma tallying 19.
 While participation in the 2017 challenge was incredibly widespread with over 40 universities scoring at least a point, parity atop the standings was less than desirable.
 Because we’re aiming for even bigger participation this year, we’re increasing the stakes by awarding even bigger prizes to our winners including a grand prize of $250 along with the AtmoCup trophy for the AMS chapter or ATMO program of the top finishing university.
-The competition begins at 0z this coming Monday, January 22 and concludes precisely at 0z June 1.
+The competition begins at 0z this coming Monday, January 22 and concludes precisely at 0z June 1 (UPDATE: Now concludes 0z July 1).
 We’ve changed a few rules this year, so allow us to introduce to y’all the 2018 AtmoCup Challenge.

 Who can play?